Depression, Anxiety and Ayurveda

 The person must not eat to full capacity.
 Hot, spicy and pungent tastes must be avoided as these will aggravate the senses further.
 Fluids and fresh vegetables (in salads) must become an important part of every meal.
 Tea and coffee may be taken occasionally to stimulate the brain.

 Most people with depression lose their appetite and desire to eat.
-For such people, food must not be forced, or it could lead to vomiting.
+For such people, food must not be forced or it could lead to vomiting.
 When such a disinterest in food occurs, fruits can be consumed.
-A diet rich in fruits is beneficial in the treatment of depression.
+A diet rich in fruits is beneficial in the depression treatment in Melbourne.

 An ideal diet which will assist in maintaining physical and mental health is suggested.